-Step 1 In the Templates window, from the Actions drop-down list, choose Import template.

-The Import Template window appears.

-- Step 2 Browse and select the template that is saved on your computer. - Step 3 Click OK to import the template or click Cancel to discard the template.
+Step 1 In the Templates window, from the Actions drop-down list, choose Import template .
+The Imp port Template window appears.
+Step 2 Step 3 and select the template that is saved on your computer.
+K to import the template or click Cancel to discard the template.
 Note After importing a zipped template file, either a successful or error message appears.
-Click OK.

-Step 4 You can edit the template parameters and content, if necessary.
-For more information, see Editing a Template, on page 408.
+Click OK .
+Step 4 You can on page edit the template parameters and content, if necessary.
+For more information, see Editing a Template, 426.
 Note When importing a zipped template file, the Edit Template window may not appear.
 However, you can edit the template parameters and content, if necessary, using the Edit Template action.

-Step 5 If you do not want to edit the template properties or content, then keep clicking Next, then Finish and Back to template library to go back to the Templates window.
+Step 5 • o not want to edit the template properties or content, then keep clicking Next , then Finish and Back late library to go back to the Templates window.